 Plettenberg Bay is probably my favorite place on the Garden Route, despite reading that Knysna is the best place to be.
 Knysna might have a great animal sanctuary, but Plett is extremely picturesque and offers many great restaurants and little cafes.

 I spoke about Oudtshoorn before, as it’s my favorite little town in South Africa.
 The world’s capital of ostrich has a lot to offer starting from ostrich farms, caves and you can even swim with crocodiles there!
 I had a great time there, so don’t skip Oudtshoorn!

 Ladismith is a hidden gem, as I haven’t heard about it anywhere and stumbled upon it by accident.
 Now I can share my secret with you.
 Together with my friend we wanted to drive down the Route 62 throughout the mountains all the way to Stellenbosch.

 The road was almost completely empty as the majority of people choose to drive along the coast, so it makes the experience even more enjoyable.
 There were private game reserves on the way, lots of wineries and stunning mountains and as much as we enjoyed the view we also had to find a place to sleep.

 Since we really wanted to stay at one of the wineries we randomly drove to Oaksrest Vineyard which turned out to be the best decision we took that day.
 For just 30 euros (I know, crazy!) we got to stay at a 5-bedroom house that had literally everything you can think of.
-Pool table, table tennis, board games, barbeque, literally everything you might need to have fun.
+Pool table, table tennis, board games, barbecue, literally everything you might need to have fun.

-The guesthouse is ran by an incredible family who gave us some wine, prepared a bbq for us and made our stay incredible.
+The guesthouse is run by an incredible family who gave us some wine, prepared a bbq for us and made our stay incredible.
 Do stay there if you’re in the area, as this place just couldn’t have been better!